 Trying to pay off debt when you're on a shoestring budget can feel like an impossible goal.
 Aside from the basics like rent, groceries and gas, there are always unexpected expenses (think medical bill or car repair cost) that threaten to set you further back.
 For those struggling with getting out of debt, staying on top of a paycheck-to-paycheck lifestyle, and it can all truly feel insurmountable leaving many to feel it's impossible to get out of debt with no money, and better to declare bankruptcy.
 According to The Huffington Post, people in debt are three times more likely to experience health problems.
 If collection agencies are blowing up your phone, you might feel a bit helpless about your debt.
-But you have more power than you realize.
 Let’s look at some debt solutions you can try ASAP.